cedoor/brexit-lang/README.md

 Language analysis of Brexit debate using Terraform and AWS EC2 instances with Spark.

-Spark script simply counts the number of occurrences of a token in the articles of the various newspapers, normalizing the value based on the total number of tokens.
+Spark scripts counts the number of occurrences of a token in the articles of the various newspapers, normalizing the value based on the total number of tokens.
+In addition, two models are trained with logistic regression, one to distinguish whether an article is for or against Brexit, the other to distinguish whether an article talks about Brexit or not.

 All data we used were obtained with Python scripts on [brexit-news](https://github.com/epilurzu/brexit-news) repository, in which for each newspaper we obtained a JSON file with a list of articles.